BrickMMO/tasks/individuals.markdown

 ![GitHub Contributions](images/screenshot-contributions.png)

-GitHub can also be used to help multiple developers work on the same codeset without overwritting each other's additions.
-However, this taks will focus on using the tool as an individual.
+GitHub can also be used to help multiple developers work on the same code set without overwriting each other's additions.
+However, this task will focus on using the tool as an individual.
 In this task you will use GitHub to:

 - Store and share your code
 - Create backups and version control